havet/Dicelist/Swedish/ReadMe.txt

 containing the letters å, ä or ö.
 I began with filtering the words from Apertium, with the help of my own list of correctly spelled words, most of them with high frequency.
-Then I manually removed rare words, partly by the help of a word frequenzy list.
-Additionnally, I have removed homophones and vulgar words.
+Then I manually removed rare words, partly by the help of a word frequency list.
+Additionally, I have removed homophones and vulgar words.

-On the contrary, I haven't excluded words that might be the begining or the end of other words.
+On the contrary, I haven't excluded words that might be the beginning or the end of other words.
 Hence, you should write the words with a separator, e.g. space, between them.
 Otherwise, the number of possible combinations will decrease slightly, and thus the security as well.